You are here: American University School of Public Affairs Center for Congressional and Presidential Studies

 AU PhD Student Dakota Strode Awarded 2024 Gill Family Foundation Scholarship

+CCPS congratulates Ph.D. candidate Dakota Strode as this year’s winner of the Gill Family Foundation scholarship.
 The Gill Scholarship supports dissertation work using quantitative methods in the areas of American Politics, Comparative Politics, Public Administration, or Policy Analysis at American University.

-Dakota is a Ph.D. candidate at American University.
-His current research focuses on LGBTQ politics, political behavior, campaigns and elections, and political communication.
+Strode's research focuses on LGBTQ politics, political behavior, campaigns and elections, and political communication.
 His research has been featured in journals such as Public Opinion Quarterly and the Journal of Politics.

 The Gill Family Foundation was established in 1997 in Houston, Texas, to further the Gill family’s interest in support of educational philanthropy.
 As a statement of philosophy, the Gill family has noted that “Education plays the critical role in providing opportunities for growth, development, success, lasting relationships and satisfaction in life.
-We are committed to giving back to the system which provided us so much opportunity for success and financial independence.
+We are committed to giving back to the system which provided us so much opportunity for success and financial independence."
+AU Professors Ryan T. Moore and Tongtong Zhang served on the selection committee for the Gill Scholarship.

-New Perspectives in Studies of American Governance Program awarded $150,000 grant!
+New Perspectives in Studies of American Governance Program Awarded $150,000 Grant

-Exciting news for the New Perspectives in Studies of American Governance Program at CCPS!
-The William and Flora Hewlett Foundation has awarded CCPS a new $150,000 grant, which will extend the NP Program for two more years.
+In August 2023, the William and Flora Hewlett Foundation awarded the Center for Congressional and Presidential Studies a new $150,000 grant, which will extend the New Perspectives in Studies of American Governance Program at CCPS for two more years.
 The NP program, in partnership with Purdue University, incentivizes emerging scholars to broaden the range of perspectives brought to studying American governance at the federal level.

 The Principal Investigators of this program include David Barker, Professor of Government and Director of CCPS, Bettina Poirier, Director of the Program on Legislative Negotiation and Senior Affiliate for WCL, and Valeria Sinclair- Chapman, Professor of Political Science, African American Studies, and Gender & Sexuality Studies at Purdue University.
 She is also Director of Purdue’s Center for Research on Diversity and Inclusion as well as its Legislative Internship Program.

-Seeking submissions for Congress & the Presidency Journal Entries!
+Seeking submissions for Congress & the Presidency Journal Entries

 Senators Klobuchar and Portman